 - Aeronautical Ground Lighting;

 - Aerodrome Manual changes;

-- Air traffic procedures during and post-development;
+- · Air traffic procedures during and post-development;

 - ATC line-of-sight requirements;

 - Bird Hazard implications;

 - Building Induced Turbulence;

 - · Changes to the existing aerodrome operating procedures;

 - Changes to Magnetic Field Density as a result of development;

 - Emergency Procedures;

 - Environmental impact;

 - Instrument Approach and Departure Procedures and Minima;

 - Project Safety Management Procedures (outline);

 - Proposed timescale;

 - Revised Low Visibility Procedures;

 - Removal of certification variations;

 - Revised runway incursion prevention measures;

 - Signage;

 - Site access plan.

 Whenever a project is proposed, it is essential to establish whether it will result in a change to the established operating procedures at the aerodrome.
-It is therefore imperative that the management of any change is fully integrated into the aerodrome's safety management system and that the Safety Assurance Documentation (SAD) addresses this.
+It is therefore imperative that the management of any change is fully integrated into the aerodrome's safety management system and that the Safety Assurance Documentation (SAD) or equivalent documentation operating procedures at the aerodrome addresses this.

-Procedure Aerodromes Brunei DCA Standards Section On Aerodrome Development ADR 010 Issue No: 01 Date: 01 February 2019 Procedure Owner: Head of Aerodromes Standards Section
+Procedure Aerodromes Brunei DCA Standards Section On Aerodrome Development (New Changes) ADR 010 Version: 1.0 Date: April 2024 Procedure Owner: Head of Aerodromes Standards Section